artback/networkGamingTest/README.md

 Simulate a betting game where users can play or observe a game.

-to start game run "docker-compose up" in main folder visit localhost:3000 in your browser
+To start game run "docker-compose up" in main folder visit localhost:3000 in your browser

 How to start a game: